 - 2. Ensure that legislation does not explicitly require that adjustments to the length of hunting seasons occur at intervals of longer than one year; - 3.
 Ensure that it is possible to implement a complete closure of the hunting season where this is called for by an international decision concerning adaptive harvest management, made within the framework of an International Single Species Action or Management Plan; - 4.
 If adjustments to the length of hunting seasons are necessary, endeavour to make such adjustments before the start of the hunting season; - 5.
 Regarding legislation which prescribes the length of hunting seasons: - Ensure that procedures for amending such legislation can, where necessary, be put in motion shortly after decisions of the EGM IWG; - Alternatively, use such legislation to prescribe general hunting seasons, but make provision for limited extensions and/or restrictions when specified conditions related to adaptive harvest management are satisfied; - 6.
-Ensure that hunting seasons are not extended into the stages of reproduction and rearing or return to rearing grounds unless this would not have an unfavourable impact on populations' conservation status.
-For EU Member States, ensure (per Article 7(4) of the Birds Directive) that hunting is prohibited during these periods.
-The killing of birds during the pre-nuptial migration and/or reproduction periods carried out under a derogation in the absence of other satisfactory solutions, e.g. to prevent agricultural damage or in the interest of air safety (per Article 9 of the Birds Directive), is not part of hunting and should remain out of the scope of the hunting regulation; - 7.
-EU Member States ensure that any take of birds under derogation complies with Article 9 of the Birds Directive. - 8.
-Consider whether it is possible and desirable to expedite the rule-making process by delegating the authority to extend/reduce hunting seasons for certain populations of species to a lower level of government; - 9.
-Consider whether it is possible and desirable to expedite the consultation requirements for adjusting the length of hunting seasons for relevant populations of species;4 - 10.
-Consider reducing any intervals between the issuance of adjustments to the length of hunting seasons and the entry into force of such adjustments; - 11.
-Ensure that adjustments to the length of hunting seasons are expeditiously communicated to hunters; - 12.
+Ensure that hunting seasons are not extended into the stages of reproduction and rearing or return to rearing grounds unless this would not have an unfavourable impact on populations' conservation status and for EU Member States the conditions identified in Articles 7 and 9 of the Birds Directive are satisfied; - 7.
+Consider whether it is possible and desirable to expedite the rule-making process by delegating the authority to extend/reduce hunting seasons for certain populations of species to a lower level of government; - 8.
+Consider whether it is possible and desirable to expedite the consultation requirements for adjusting the length of hunting seasons for relevant populations of species;4 - 9.
+Consider reducing any intervals between the issuance of adjustments to the length of hunting seasons and the entry into force of such adjustments; - 10.
+Ensure that adjustments to the length of hunting seasons are expeditiously communicated to hunters; - 11.
 Ensure that, where the regulatory process for implementing adaptive harvest management deviates from the ordinary process for adjusting the length of hunting seasons, this process is accompanied by appropriate awareness-raising to enhance stakeholder support, particularly within the hunting community. - (b) Recommendations for states which choose to adjust the size of seasonal quotas as a means of implementing international decisions concerning adaptive harvest management, made within the framework of an International Single Species Action or Management Plan: - 1.
-If legislation prescribes the factors to be considered when setting hunting quotas, ensure that these include relevant international decisions concerning adaptive harvest management;
+If legislation prescribes the factors to be considered when setting hunting quotas, ensure that these include relevant international decisions concerning adaptive harvest management; - 2.
+Ensure that legislation does not explicitly require that adjustments to quotas occur at intervals of longer than one year; - 3.
+Consider possibilities for expediting rule-making procedures (see recommendations listed under (a) above) and ensure that adjustments to the size of seasonal quotas are expeditiously communicated to hunters;